 Entry Fee is $5,000 per boat through April 1 and covers everyone on board.
-The Captain and Mate can attend all functions.
-Each additional angler is $350.
+The entire team can attend all functions.
 After April 1, there will be a $500 late fee per boat.

 All tournament entries are non-transferable and non-refundable.
 If your vessel is unable to compete in the event after submitting payment, your entry will be rolled over to the following year for full credit.
 Payment of the entry fee constitutes a representation by each entrant that he/she has read and fully understands the tournament rules that he/she will abide by such rules and the decisions of the Tournament Director and/or Committee.